A6h9lash/MSC-group-project/README.md

 Werkzeug==1.0.0 <br/>
 WTForms==2.2.1 <br/>

-You could install all the packages bby using the following command:
+You could install all the packages by using the following command:

 pip install -r requirements.txt

-### Ruuning the website locally
+### Running the website locally

 Download the Final_Website folder and run the following command after installing all the packages